signalfx/splunk-otel-collector-chart/MIGRATION-TO-SCK.md

 ## Translating custom configs from SCK to SCK-OTEL for logs
 You can find all the configuration options used to upgrade in the values.yaml files linked above for both SCK and SCK-OTEL.

-#### Using non-root user/permissions for accessing log files
- If you are not using root user/permissions for accessing log files in SCK, you can follow the steps from [setup-for-non-root-user-group](https://github.com/splunk/sck-otel#setup-for-non-root-user-group) to setup your nodes for use with SCK-OTEL.

 #### Using Root user/permissions for accessing log files
 If you are using root user/permissions for accessing log files in SCK, you can do so by setting "runAsUser: 0" in the securityContext in SCK-OTEL.